mozilla/apk-signer/docs/api.rst

     **Request**

+    :param apk_id:
+        A unique identifier for this APK such as one derived from a webapp manifest URL.
+This value will be used as an Amazon S3 storage key.

     :param unsigned_apk_s3_path:
         An Amazon S3 path (in a shared bucket) to the unsigned APK file that should be fetched and signed.